 Alternatively, such sites also show up at the top of the search results due to customer loyalty.
-It is one of the valid reasons to improve user experience of your site.
+It is one of the valid reasons to improve your site’s user experience.

 4. Low resource usage

-A site with good UX makes use of minimal plugins, hardware, and other computing resources.
+A site with good UX uses minimal plugins, hardware, and other computing resources.
 It also lowers the support cost involved in improving customer acquisition.

 When resources are used to a limited extent, you have an additional budget to focus on articles, promotions, and SEO.